apsdsm/fetch/README.md

 ## Installing

-There is a package in the `Packages` folder that you can inport into your Unity projects.
+There is a package in the `Packages` folder that you can import into your Unity projects.
 Once this project feels a little more mature, I'll see about submitting a version to the asset store for easier installation.